 File Your Claim Just Like You Would in Normal Circumstances

-The truth is that Covid-19 shouldn’t cause any major disruptions to your car accident claim.
+The truth is that Covid-19 shouldn’t cause any major disruptions to your car accident case.

 You’ll have delays and minor headaches.
 But that’s probably about it.